 • Go to the Ease of Access section and select Keyboard.

-• Toggle On-Screen Keyboard on.
+• Toggle the On-Screen Keyboard on.

 To open the on-screen keyboard on a Windows 11 computer, take the following steps: